Chan Thomas: Career

 The CIA declassified documents in 2013 that included large excerpts from Thomas' book The Adam and Eve Story.
 In subsequent years, the book's claims were repeated by conspiracy theorists in numerous viral TikTok videos.
 One conspiracy theorist also recounted the book's claims on the Joe Rogan Experience podcast.
+Media Matters for America concluded that this trend was part of a wider framing of climate change as an inevitable catastrophe that is beyond the control of humanity, which it considers to be a form of climate change denial.